Russian spy mystery deepens as daughter confirmed as second victim

 "I felt like I should step in but to be honest they looked so out of it that I thought that even if I did step in I wasn't sure how I would help.
 So yeah, I just left them, but it looked like they'd been taking something quite strong."

-By Tuesday morning, the bench had been covered in a white forensic tent, a light drizzle of rain falling on the gathered reporters putting forward their own theories about how Skripal and his daughter became so gravely ill.
+By Tuesday morning, the bench had been covered in a white forensic tent, a light drizzle of rain falling on reporters gathered at the scene.

-The case has drawn inevitable comparisons to the poisoning of former Russian spy Alexander Litvinenko, who died a slow death after meeting a contact at a London sushi restaurant in 2006.
+The case has drawn comparisons to the poisoning of former Russian spy Alexander Litvinenko, who died a slow death after drinking tea laced with highly radioactive polonium-210 in a Mayfair hotel of London in 2006.

 A detailed UK inquiry later concluded that Russian President Vladimir Putin probably approved the operation by Russian agents to kill Litvinenko.
-The Russian Foreign Ministry dismissed that UK investigation as politically motivated.
+The Russian Foreign Ministry dismissed the UK investigation as politically motivated.

 In a conference call with reporters Tuesday, Kremlin spokesman Dmitry Peskov declined to comment on the Skripal case, saying "we do not have any information" about the situation, and adding that he did not know whether Skripal still had Russian citizenship.